 The advanced worksheets also include some less common upper level Academic Word List vocabulary, while all the vocabulary practiced on these worksheets is very important for students to understand.

 A major advantage for teachers is that these packets already include reading and often writing activities for integrated skills practice.
 This may be especially valuable if you don’t have access to a good textbook or many supplementary materials.

 A variety of activities and games suggested also allows you to differentiate instruction, providing a review for your quicker or more fluent students and more practice to students who need it.

-Most of these worksheets are in packets in which later worksheets review earlier vocabulary.
-Most worksheets teach ten to fourteen tier two academic word families (interact, interaction, interactive, etc.) each, along with some occasional related vocabulary students likely already recognize.
+These vocabulary worksheets are arranged so that later worksheets in the pdf review earlier vocabulary.
+Most worksheets teach ten to fourteen Tier 2 academic word families (evaluate, evaluation, etc.) each, along with some occasional related vocabulary students likely already recognize.

-The vocabulary ranges from basic words like compare, demonstrate, and examine to harder words like abstract, bias, categorize, strategic, etc. Every worksheet has multiple ways to practice the essential words it teaches, along with ideas for presentation, classroom games, and assessment.
+The vocabulary ranges from basic words like achieve, establish, and identify to harder words like bias, criteria, priority, target, etc. Every worksheet has multiple ways to practice the essential words it teaches, along with ideas for presentation, classroom games, and assessment.